prakaa/phd_thesis/source/09_intro.md

 This thesis consists of 7 chapters and 4 appendices.

-**[Chapter @sec:lit_review]** provides relevant context on power systems and power system operation, and an overview of the literature on the challenges with and the desirable outcomes of designing operational practices in electricity markets with growing penetrations of VRE.
+**[Chapter @sec:lit_review]** provides relevant context on power systems and power system operation, and an overview of the literature on the desirable outcomes of and challenges associated with designing operational practices in electricity markets with growing penetrations of VRE.

 **[Chapter @sec:research_framework]** outlines the motivating research question, the research objectives and research methods of this thesis in detail.